Date: 7 November 2013. Silverware and

 spatulas, hand mixers, knives and serving utensils -- basically your

-many you've a collection of spoons and ladles, gravy spoons, teaspoons,
+me you have a collection of spoons and ladles, gravy spoons, teaspoons,

 iced teaspoons, a mixed lot of silverware (unmatched pieces from ages ago)

 and then the ugly: that horrible plastic spoon that is too weak to

 actually stir anything but came "free" with a set of bowls.
 Please, now is the time to

 I kept a few pieces I absolutely loved.
 These are both

 beautiful and bring me pleasure: